ErisApps/CatCore/README.md

 ## Documentation

 CatCore is documented using XML docs, which are provided in the release zip as well.
 However, documentation and information covering several subjects will also be added to [the CatCore wiki](https://github.com/ErisApps/CatCore/wiki).
 It will cover several subjects, including but not limited to, performance benchmarks, configuration, et cetera.
+However, please keep in mind that this is still a work in progress.

 ## Origin and name